mtriebe/EVB-Website-Setup/_site/README.md

-# Production in a Circular Economy
+# Electric Vehicle Battery Recovery
-Web-based functional model for manufacturing in a circular economy
+Web-based functional model for electric vehicle battery recovery

 ## Website
 Visit the linked website to access and explore the model.